-- If the system has lost any pressure during the preliminary test, bring the system back up to the test pressure. - Observe the system for 120 minutes.
-The system should be able to hold the full test pressure during that time. - The loss of more than 3 psi or steadily decreasing pressure during this test is indicative of a leak.
-Identify the leak and repair the system before repeating this test.
-The test pressure must have less than 3 psi loss, and have stabilized at a value of less than 3 psi loss during the test. - A successful version of this test must be completed before proceeding.
+- Bring the system up to the test pressure.
+The system will expand slightly once it is up to pressure, so additional pressure may be required to help it stabilize. - Once the system stabilizes, observe it for 30 minutes.
+The system should be able to hold the pressure during that time. - The loss of more than 9 psi (6 psi for SDR 17.6 systems) or steadily decreasing pressure during this test is indicative of a leak.
+If a leak occurs, identify the leak and repair the system then repeat this test. - If the system does not stabilize properly, but no leak is found, then there is likely entrapped air in the piping.
+Inspect the system for high points or other locations where filling may have entrapped air and ensure all air is removed from the piping system. - A successful version of this test must be completed before proceeding.